Looking Ahead: Gaza War and UK Elections

 But

-Is its relationship to the Conservative Party what MAGA is to Paul Ryan?
+it, is its relationship to the Conservative Party what MAGA is to Paul Ryan?
+Is that what it is?

 I would think that would be a loosely fair comparison.

-And within about 10 years, they have 4.3 million refugees in England, which I think may dwarf what's happened to America
+which we're not going to allow, we're not going to allow, we're going to limit, limit, limit, and within about 10 years, they have 4.3 million refugees in England, which I think may dwarf what's happened to America

+on a ratio.
 And then, of course, spending has been atrocious, and they went through maybe even a more difficult COVID lockdown than

+we did, minus the free speech.
 Yeah, they had this guy, I don't know if you saw that, Ian Gibbon, is that his name?
+Gribbon, I'm sorry.

 And he said something I thought that was kind of stupid.

-He said something to the effect that, you know, that the UK would be in a lot better state today
+He said something to the effect that, you know, the UK would be in a lot better state today

 had it taken Hitler up on its offer of neutrality.
+And what he was referring to is

 after

-June 23rd to June 26th with the fall of France, remember Churchill had come in on June 10th,
+June 23rd to June 26th with the fall of France, remember Churchill had come in on June 10th.

 excuse me, May 10th of 1940, the first day of the invasion of the Low Countries and France.
+And then

 over the next six weeks, Hitler had had these brilliant victories.
+There was the Dunkirk evacuation, and there was a reality there.

 It was kind of like a gun battle, a duel, when people have fired their weapons and they have still ammunitions and their cartridges, and you're just staring at each other.

 And one person has a bigger gun with more bullets.
+So what does a person staring do?
+And by that, I mean Churchill was looking at the world.

-The United States was not going to come in the war and it would not for almost a year and a half later, only by accident because of the Pearl Harbor attack.
+The United States was not going to come in the war, and it would not for almost a year and a half later, only by accident because of the Pearl Harbor attack.

 The Soviet Union was firmly in Hitler's camp and providing fuel and weapons for the

-And all the major capitals of Europe, if you think about it, were all either neutral but pro-German or under German control.
+blitz that was just going to start against Britain.
+And all the major capitals of Europe, if you think about it, were all either neutral.

 Everyone, Berlin, Paris, Lisbon, Madrid, Athens,